forsaken-heart24/Samsung-Additional-Features/floating_features.md

 <SEC_FLOATING_FEATURE_SYSTEM_SUPPORT_ENHANCED_CPU_RESPONSIVENESS>TRUE</SEC_FLOATING_FEATURE_SYSTEM_SUPPORT_ENHANCED_CPU_RESPONSIVENESS>
 ```

-### 06. Enable Extra Screen Modes (Might break the original amoled colors, Discontinued after OneUI6.1 may have bootloop issue if you try it on OneUI6.1+ ROMs & Requires mdNIE support to it be functional.)
+### 06. Enable Extra Screen Modes (Might break the original amoled colors, and it got discontinued after the OneUI 6.0 revision and it might put your ROM into an bootloop if you try it
 > [!NOTE]
+> This feature requires mdNIE support on the ROM and maybe the device to get it workin' under the hood!
+> if you device have any of those screen modes mentined below, it means that it might have an proper mdNIE feature.
+> - Adaptive display
+> - AMOLED cinema
+> - AMOLED photo
+> - Basic
+> - Vivid
+> and finally if you of the modes are not found under the screen modes settings on the display settings it means that it has the mdNIE support at bare minimum.

+> Anyways, let's get into how to get this thing in your device -

 > Step 1 - Search for this line ```<SEC_FLOATING_FEATURE_LCD_SUPPORT_MDNIE_HW>``` and make it's value from "TRUE" to "FALSE"

 > Step 2 - Search for this line ```<SEC_FLOATING_FEATURE_LCD_SUPPORT_WIDE_COLOR_GAMUT>``` and make it's value from "TRUE" to "FALSE"

-### 07. Enable Smooth Scroll of Surface Flinger
+### 07. Enable Smooth Scroll of the Surfaceflinger
 ```
 <SEC_FLOATING_FEATURE_FRAMEWORK_SUPPORT_SMOOTH_SCROLL>TRUE</SEC_FLOATING_FEATURE_FRAMEWORK_SUPPORT_SMOOTH_SCROLL>
 ```